1905 Australasian Championships

-The 1905 Australasian Championships was a tennis tournament played on Grass courts in Melbourne, Australia at Warehouseman's Cricket Ground.
-The tournament took place from 21 November through 25 November 1905.
+The 1905 Australasian Championships was a tennis tournament played on grass courts in Melbourne, Australia, at the Warehouseman's Cricket Ground.
+The tournament took place from 21 November to 25 November 1905.
 It was the inaugural edition of the Australasian Championships and consisted of a men's singles and men's doubles competition.
 The men's singles event had a field of 17 players and was won by Australian Rodney Heath.